Professor of Economics, Faculty of Social Sciences

 Abigail joined the University of Nottingham in the summer of 2011.
 Before coming to Nottingham, she was a researcher at the Centre for the Study of African Economies (CSAE) and the Oxford Department of International Development, University of Oxford.
-She remains an associate of the CSAE and is also an associate of the Nuffield Centre for Experimental Social Science and the Institute of Fiscal Studies.
+She is also an associate of the Nuffield Centre for Experimental Social Science and the Institute of Fiscal Studies.

 View Abigail's CV here in pdf format.
 Abigail's Facewall page.